 In assessing the client's current situation and negotiating the PRC, the Worker must explore family situations, education, work history, skills, aptitudes, attitude toward work, employment potential, possible social services or other support systems including physical, mental and emotional fitness, and the need for support service payments.
 Form OFA-WVW-3A may be used as an interviewing guide, but the areas explored are not limited to those on the form.
 Individual circumstances may require varying degrees of exploration.
 The Worker may include educational assessment testing.
 Assessment testing consists of the Learning Needs Screening, Mental Health Screening, Test of Adult Basic Education (TABE), and Work Keys.
-All adults and emancipated minors in the WV WORKS AG must be scheduled for assessment testing unless one of the exceptions exists under 2,a.
+All Work-Eligible Individuals must be scheduled for assessment testing unless one of the exceptions exists under 2,a.